suchov/suchov.github.io/cv.md

 #### [Playtika](https://www.playtika.com/) (2020 July - current position) Kyiv, Ukraine

-R&D Group/Engineering Manager
+R&D Engineering Manager

 - Manage 2 scrum teams to meet the objectives
 - Helped to build personal development plan and give regular feedback to team members
-- Build trustful environment to empower the teammates to be a part of changes
-- Responsible for delivering on time and in budget
-- Building deliverly plans for teams
 - Responsible for hiring, career development and team motivation
+- Build trastfull environment to empower the teammates to be a part of change
+- Responsible for the delivery

 #### [Exabeam](https://www.exabeam.com/) (2019 July - 2020 June) Kyiv, Ukraine